mahogny/Endrov/ev/docs/README.txt

 User Guide
 --------------------------------------------------------------------
-For the sake of keeping things up to date, refer to our website for any documentation. http://www.endrov.net
+For the sake of keeping things up to date, we have only included the minimum documentation with the software.
+Instead, check the tutorials and help on our website: http://www.endrov.net

 Contact